-I appreciate the opportunity to provide testimony regarding the expanding overpopulation of wild horses and burros on BLM managed rangelands and the resulting challenges this creates for our rangelands, native wildlife, western heritage, taxpayer dollars, and wild horse and burro well-being.
+The National Horse & Burro Rangeland Management Coalition appreciates the opportunity to provide testimony regarding the expanding overpopulation of wild horses and burros on lands managed by BLM and USFS and the resulting challenges this creates for rangelands, native wildlife, western heritage, taxpayer dollars, and wild horse and burro well-being.

-I serve as the Chair of the National Horse & Burro Rangeland Management Coalition.
-The Coalition is composed of a wide range of sportsmen's, livestock, wildlife, and land conservation organizations and professional societies.
-Collectively, we represent millions of Americans and focus on commonsense, ecologically-sound approaches to managing horses and burros to promote healthy wildlife and rangelands for future generations.
+Our Coalition is composed of more than 18 national organizations, encompassing a wide range of sportsmen, livestock grower, state and local government, wildlife and land conservation organizations, and professional societies.
+Collectively, we represent over 10 million Americans and 6,000 local governments, and focus on commonsense, ecologically-sound approaches to managing horses and burros to promote healthy wildlife and rangelands for future generations.